-Can you manage a 15 minute per mile pace on gently rolling single track trails?
+Can you manage a 15 minute per mile pace on relatively benign trails?
 Of course you can!
-Most of you could do sub-10min/mile, some could do TWO miles in 15 minutes.
+Most of you could do sub-10min/mile, many could do TWO miles in 15 minutes.

 And in this race, that’s all you have to do!
 15 minutes per mile.
 4 MPH.

-The first time that you fail to make it back in 90 minutes, “Yerrrrr Outttt!”
+The first time that you fail to finish a 6 mile leg in 90 minutes, “Yerrrrr Outttt!”

 And if you do make it, congratulations, you’re tied for first place!

-How many laps can you do?
+How many legs can you do?
 How many miles?

 How long can you keep up a 4MPH pace?

 Since everyone starts every lap together and hangs out together between laps, this is a very social event.
 As for the race yourself, whether your goal is one lap or 20, your main competition is yourself.
 How far can you go?
 And will you be able to come back next year and go further?
 No time limit, I’ll stick around as long as you keep up the 4MPH pace!
-At a similar race back east in October 2012, the winner did 112 miles in 28 hours!
-If you are so inclined you can keep that 4MPH pace going for 36 hours (total mileage = 1 gross) right into April 1, Fool’s Day, which, if you did, would, in your case, be quite apropos.
+(I’m not worried, I know that sleep deprivation will catch up with you eventually).

 How long can YOU keep it up?